 - If youth meet the criteria above, submit a Youth “First Time” Program Hunt application online to request a tag of their choice from the authorized list of hunts.
 No additional fee is required for this application.
 See myodfw.com/articles/hunting-opportunities-youth for online instructions and a list of qualifying hunts.

 - Application period begins July 1st, and must be applied for prior to the day the hunt begins.

-- Enter the hunt choice per hunt series to ensure receipt of an eligible hunt (see min. tag level, per hunt series above).
+- Enter the hunt choice per hunt series to ensure receipt of an eligible hunt (see min. tag level, per hunt series on pg 22).
 The hunt choices may be different than the hunt choices made in the unsuccessful controlled hunt drawing.

 - Youth will be assigned a tag and be able to purchase the tag after their application is processed.

 - Youth must have completed a Hunter Education Course by the time they participate in the hunt.